micwik/ArnLib/doc/Internals.md

   This will resync ItemNet to a Monitor at any server restart.

 * Now 2 possibilities depending on threading:
     1. The ItemNet was sent before syncMode Monitor was set.
 Then server will receive an ordinary Itemnet and do standard setup.
     2. The ItemNet was sent with syncMode Monitor set.
 The server will detect this and do MonitorSetup on the ItemNet.

 * When arn-event "monitorStart" is received on server-side, if SyncMode is not already set to "Monitor", server will do MonitorSetup on the ItemNet.

 * When doing MonitorSetup (at server-side), connections are made to send arn-events when new childs are created, and present childs are directly sent as arn-event.

 Destroy    {#int_destroy}
 -------
+* Destruction can be locally initiated and affects one link.
+Destruction can be set as local or global.

-* Command arives with a netId.
+* Destruction can also be initiated by the destroy command and arives with a netId.

-* Corresponding ItemNet is disabled (set as defunct).
+* Corresponding ItemNet is disabled (set as defunct), which prohibit sending destroy command back to the originator of the command.

+* The ItemNet is also destroyed in the same way as a locally initiated destruction and affects one link.
+Destruction is set to be global.

+* The affected link:s tree is recursively traversed and all links are first marked as retired.
+  Also global or local destroy is marked.

-* All link-leaves for the ItemNet:s tree is set as retired and each leaf is emitting a retired signal.
+* As the last thing in this recursion each link is emitting a retired signal, ie the leaves are the first to emit.

 * The retired signal is handled by each connected Item.
 Each Item is sending a linkDestroyed signal to be handled by application code.
   The Items is finally closed and by this the link ref counter is decremented.

 * When the links ref counter is reaching zero, a zeroRef signal is sent.

 * The signal is handled by doZerRefLink(), in Main thread.
-It will set the link ref counter to -1 to mark the link as fully de-referenced.
+It will set the link ref counter to -1, to mark the link as fully de-referenced.
-  The link and parent (and grand parants ...) are deleted if they don't have any children and ref = -1 and they are retired.
+  The link and parent (and grand parants ...) are deleted if they don't have any children and ref = -1 and they are marked retired.

 * When the ItemNet is sending the linkDestroyed signal, it will be deleted from sync map and all queues.
+Finally a command is sent with its netId.

+* The sent command depends on global or local destroy.
+For local, a nosync command is used.
-  Finally a destroy command is sent with its netId, to spread the destruction to server and other clients.
+  For global, a destroy command is used to spread the destruction to server and other clients.